How To Use Creole Red Bean Seasoning

 2) Bring beans to a boil for 10 minutes.

-3) Stir in Creole Red Bean Seasoning, reduce heat, cover and simmer, stirring occasionally, for 1 to 1 ½ hours — or until beans are tender.
+3) Stir in Red Bean Flavor Infusion, reduce heat, cover and simmer, stirring occasionally, for 1 to 1 ½ hours — or until beans are tender.

 Creole Red Beans: Step-by-Step